dfrnt-com/gatsby-mdx-remote/README.md

 * gatsby-source-filesystem
 * gatsby-plugin-mdx
 * use at least one .mdx file from the local filesystem (to populate the GraphQL types properly)

+If preprocessing images (the default behaviour):

+* gatsby-plugin-image
+* gatsby-plugin-sharp
+* gatsby-transformer-sharp

 ### Learning Resources